dorobekmateusz/dorobekmateusz.github.io/_teaching/Python.md

 ---
 title: "Python Course"
 collection: teaching
-type: "Python Begginer to Intermediate Course materials and tasks for my students."
+type: "Python Beginner to Intermediate Course materials and tasks for my students."
 permalink: /teaching/Python
 ---

-I'm Python programmer with strong technical background.
-I'm using python in my everyday work as a tool for building aplications, webscrapping, artificial intelligence, music and many other interesting stuff.
-Repository [Python-Course](https://github.com/SaxMan96/Python-Course) is a handy database with all materials and tasks for my students.
+I use Python in my everyday work as a tool for building applications, web scraping, artificial intelligence, music, and many other interesting things.
+My [Python-Course](https://github.com/SaxMan96/Python-Course) repository is a handy database with learning materials and tasks for my students.

-# About:
+# Contact Me
-I'm Python programmer with strong technical background, and I like to teach people.
-I've created a GitHub repository [Python-Course](https://github.com/SaxMan96/Python-Course) with materials and tasks for my students.
-I'm using python in my everyday work as a tool for building aplications, webscrapping, artificial intelligence, music and many other interesting stuff.
-Check out my Begginer to Intermediate Course.

 If you want to be my student: